August: Government files petition for writ of certiorari with the Supreme Court.

 June: United States Court of Appeals for the Second Circuit Court hears argument on the appeal.
-At the argument, Government announces that it will issue guidelines clarifying pledge requirement.
+At the argument, Government announces that it will issue guidelines clarifying Policy Requirement.

 August: Government appeals the ruling.

-June: District court issues preliminary injunction barring enforcement of the pledge requirement against AOSI and Pathfinder International.
+June: District court issues preliminary injunction barring enforcement of the Policy Requirement against AOSI and Pathfinder International.

-May: District court rules pledge requirement likely violates First Amendment rights.
+May: District court rules Policy Requirement likely violates First Amendment rights.

 December: Pathfinder International joins case.

-September: Alliance for Open Society International files challenge to the pledge requirement.
+September: Alliance for Open Society International files challenge to the Policy Requirement.

-June: The Government starts enforcing the pledge requirement against U.S. organizations.
+June: The Government starts enforcing the Policy Requirement against U.S. organizations.
 It had previously refrained from doing so based on an opinion by the Department of Justice’s Office of Legal Counsel that application to U.S.-based organizations would be unconstitutional.